 What Makes Communication Skills So Important?

 When customers contact an organization, they place a high value on gaining thorough and easy to understand information.
 An effective exchange between a customer service professional and a client must be clear and concise.
-This holds true in voice as well as electronic communications.
+This is true for voice as well as electronic communications.

 The human factor can have a tremendous communicative benefit as well.
 Not all customers benefit from purely informational interactions.
 Customers are not robots, and many place a high value on feelings.